Welcome to Appsloveworld technologies , In this session, we learn about transactions in the SQL server.

 End

-The control immediately goes to the catch block and the catch block is rolling back the transaction.
+The control immediately goes to the catch block, and within the catch block, the transaction is rolled back.

-Whatever change that was made by this first update statement is also going to be undone.
+The changes made by the first update statement will also be undone.

 14